bitmorse/axon-gps/README.md

-# axon-one
+# axon-gps
-Example nervousnet axon.
+Example nervousnet axon that displays a map with the users current location.